catalingheorghe/learning-activities/sysadmin/book_the_linux_command_line/notes_the_linux_command_line.md

 **File system layout**

 The design of the Unix file system tree layout is published in *Linus Filesystem Hierarchy Standard*.
-Linux follows this, but it is not an enforced, it varies from distribution to distribution.
+Linux follows this, but it is not enforced, it varies from distribution to distribution.

  - `/`
  - `/bin` - binaries needed for system to boot and run
  - `/boot` - linux kernel, initial ram disk, bootloader (usually grub)
  - `/dev` - device nodes
- - `/etc` - configration files plus init scripts; it should be all text in here
+ - `/etc` - configuration files plus init scripts; it should be all text in here
  - `/home` - place for users' home directory
  - `/lib` - libraries used by system programs
  - `/lost+found` - used by linux file systems (like ext4) for partial recovery; if not empty, something bad happened